- Amending a trade mark

 Can I amend the ACN on my application?

 No. A change in the ACN equates to a change in legal ownership of the intellectual property (IP).
-This means you need to complete an assignment (a handover or sale of the IP).
+This means you need to complete an assignment (a handover or sale of the IP) and apply to record that assignment with the office.

 My application is in the name of ABC Pty Ltd. Can I amend the name to 123 Pty Ltd?

-No. If the ACN numbers are different then this means an assignment (a handover or sale of the IP) is needed.
-You may apply for an assignment by filing the appropriate form and providing proof of title.
+No. If the applicant name represents a different company (or legal entity) this means an assignment (a handover or sale of the trade mark) is needed.
+You may apply for an application to record an assignment by filing the appropriate form and providing proof of title.

 What is involved in amending my trade mark?

 You can make a written request to amend your trade mark, which must include details of the trade mark number and the nature of the amendment.
-Any such request is examined by a trade mark examiner.
+Any such request is examined by a delegate of the Registrar.

 Can I file all of my trade mark applications online?